-Through its operations, the Bank may be indirectly linked to risks of modern slavery through our financial products and services.
-The Bank's enterprise-wide New Initiatives Risk Assessment process helps to assess and manage potential risks for any new or significant change to products, services and/or supporting technology.
-It covers seven financial and 26 non-financial risks including human rights related risks.
+The Bank may be connected to risks of modern slavery through our operations and financial products and services.
+The Bank's enterprise-wide New Initiatives Risk Assessment process helps to assess and manage potential risks for any new or significant change to our operations, products, services and/or supporting technology.
+It covers financial and non-financial risks including human rights related risks.

-We screen new and existing clients (and their associated parties) against government issued economic sanctions lists for Canada, U.S., and the U.N. as well as lists produced in the countries where we operate which can include sanctions against those who have been found to have perpetrated serious human rights violations such as engaging in acts of forced labour.
+The Bank's Enterprise Sanctions Program requires that new and existing clients (and their associated parties) be screened against economic sanctions lists issued by Canada, the U.S., and the United Nations and for countries in which the Bank has a branch, agency, subsidiary or a representative office, any additional lists that pertain to sanctions implemented by that country.
+Sanctions screening lists can include individuals and entities who have been found to have perpetrated serious human rights violations such as engaging in acts of modern slavery.